-Additionally, as Colombia’s middle class grows, their disposable income increases, giving them greater purchasing power.
+As Colombia’s middle class grows, their disposable income increases, giving them greater purchasing power.
 This, in turn, creates a large consumer market.
-This growing consumer market is another attractive opportunity for foreign companies looking for additional sources of revenue.
+This is another attractive opportunity for foreign companies looking for additional sources of revenue.
 Read on to learn more about corporate compliance in Colombia.

 Once duly incorporated, all legal entities in Colombia, including the Simplified Share Company (SAS), must meet some minimum statutory requirements.
 They are not overly complex nor difficult to adhere to, but it is important that all companies meet the following requirements and ensure full corporate compliance while engaging in commercial activities in Colombia: